 Small Wheels Lead to Cramped Pedal Stroke

-The biggest problem lies in the fact that the center axle of 12 inch wheels are much closer to the ground than on larger wheels.
-In order to make room for the crank arms and pedals, the bottom bracket (where the crank arm attaches to the frame), has to be moved up on the bike.
+The biggest problem lies in the fact that the center axle of 12 inch wheels are much closer to the ground than on larger 14 inch wheels.
+To make room for the crank arms and pedals on 12 inch bikes, the bottom bracket (where the crank arm attaches to the frame), has to be moved up on the bike.

 While this makes room for the pedals on the downswing, you lose over an inch of space on the upswing, creating a cramped leg position.
-With less space for the upswing, the child’s knees are at a much sharper and much less efficient angle to apply maximum force on the downswing.
+With less space for the upswing, the child’s knees are at a much sharper and much less efficient angle to apply maximum force on the downswing (as shown on the blue bike below).

 Moving up to 14 inch wheels makes a huge difference.
-As you can see above on the 14″ orange bike, the extra inch of space for the crank arms and bottom bracket allows for more space on the upswing.
+As you can see above on the 14″ orange bike, the extra inch of space for the crank arms and bottom bracket allows for more space at the high stroke.
 The child’s knee is much less forward on the bike, making the downward pedal stroke significantly less angled and therefore much more efficient.

 Higher Minimum Seat Height is Too Tall

-To compensate for higher pedals, bike manufacturers often raise the minimum seat height of a 12″ bike, but that only causes more issues.
+To compensate for higher pedals on the upstroke, bike manufacturers often raise the minimum seat height of a 12″ bike, but that only causes more issues.

-With a high minimum seat height, kids are often perched really high on top of the frame, which creates a high center of gravity on the bike and makes it harder to balance.
+With a high minimum seat height, kids are often perched really high on top of the frame, which creates a high center of gravity on the bike and makes it harder to balance at lower speeds.

 They also usually can’t touch the ground when sitting on the saddle, or if they can, it’s only with their tip toes.
 New riders need feet flat on the ground for confidence and safety.